shaunagm/personal/README.md

+This is a repository for miscellaneous personal (but public) files.

-Repo for random files.
-Currently includes the following directories:
+It includes the directories:

-"data analysis": containing subdirectories for monthly practice doing data analysis
+"minor projects": mostly coding exercises, nothing big or interesting enough to deserve its own repository

-"miscellaneous_files": various teaching materials, stories, apps-themes-other-code, primarily referenced from shauangm.net
+"miscellaneous_files": various teaching materials, stories, apps-themes-other-code, primarily referenced from shauangm.net (Note to self: be careful when moving these files, as doing so will likely break inbound links.)

-"music player": a quick attempt at a program for playing my music based on tags

-"portfolio_source": source code for shaunagm.net/portfolio

 "project euler": files from solving project euler problems

+"data analysis": what it says on the tin

+"notes": notes on books, articles, etc in Markdown